Canada – Into the Great Wide Open

 The further we got north, the more expensive gas became.
 It was $1.39 per liter, which equals to about $5.26 US a gallon.
 That adds up to a lot of money when you’re driving an RV that doesn’t get great gas mileage.

-We powered through a few days of driving long hours and ended up at Whitehorse, Yukon.
+Powering through a few days of driving long hours, we ended up at Whitehorse, Yukon.
 The Walmart at Whitehorse is a common place for RVers to stay for a day or two before making the trip north or south.
 We counted over 50 RV rigs in the parking lot.
 Melissa and I spent a couple of days here and checked out a lot of the sites using our Prius.

 We visited the SS Klondike National Historic Site, which is a vintage sternwheeler.
 The paddlewheel boat is drydocked and is set up as it was in the late 1800s.
 The guides were great and knowledgeable and it felt like it we stepped back in time for a little while.